fearlessfrog/MSFS_Universal_Announcer/README.md

 3. Use the test harness to simulate flight conditions

 ### Log Files

+You can find your `config.json` settings in `%APPDATA%\UniversalAnnouncer` if you need to reset things.

 Debug logs are saved to: `%APPDATA%\UniversalAnnouncer\debug.log` but needs to be enabled